Skylion007/java-manga-reader/index.markdown

 #Janga - A Java Manga Reader

 ##Description
 Janga is a multi-platform manga reader written in Java.
 The program works by using content from the custom-written APIs.
 Just type in the name of your favorite manga and be reading in seconds.
+Is this the site?

 Janga works much faster than your browser because it only downloads the images and nothing else providing for a sleek, intuitive experience.
 In fact, Janga passively downloads the entire chapter while you are reading so you almost never have to wait for a page to download.